 If you refuse, the police have the ability to get a warrant to perform a forced blood draw.
 So, even if you do refuse, they may be able to take your blood anyway.
 You would lose your license for a full year and be prosecuted in court.
 So, refusing a test is not necessarily a good idea in California.
 In the last couple of years, the US Supreme Court made changes to the law that affect how a refusal is defined.
 For example, if you say “I am not going to allow a test without a warrant,” then that may not actually be considered a refusal.
 There are several factors that play into this determination.

-For more information on Hardship Or Occupational Licenses and Refusals In California, an initial consultation is your best next step.
+For more information on Hardship Or Occupational Licenses and Refusals In California, a free initial consultation is your best next step.
 Get the information and legal answers you’re seeking by calling (925) 308-6444 today.